DarrenOfficial/readme-now-playing/README.md

 <details>
   <summary><b>more themes</b></summary>

-  more themes for card backgrounds ebsides the ones available now (dark, light and colorblock)
+  more themes for card backgrounds besides the ones available now (dark, light and colorblock)

-* gradient
+* **gradient**

-    extracts teh dominant colors from the album cover art, but instead of a flat color fill, the background will have a gradient fill, between the extracted color and black (as the `gradient-dark` theme) or between the extracted color and white (as `gradient-light`)
+    extracts the dominant colors from the album cover art, but instead of a flat color fill, the background will have a gradient fill, between the extracted color and black (as the `gradient-dark` theme) or between the extracted color and white (as `gradient-light`)
-* blurred covert art background having the blurred version of the cover art as the card background.
+* **blurred covert art background**

+    having the blurred version of the cover art as the card background.
 Again, could have a black or white tints on top of the blur (for text legibility) and call them `blur-dark` or `blur-light` themes.

 </details>